sinistral-phy/dft-tools/README.md

+These tools generate plots for essential data obtained from VASP calculations

 Electronic properties:
 For the purpose of DOS or Band plot, it is necessary to copy the relevant files (dosband,Dos,band) to the directory associated with the experimental material.
 After VASPKIT has completed its execution, proceed to run the relevant programs.